- December 11, 2017

 “We want to appoint 1500 retailers in ten cities”

 What’s your marketing strategy?

 Chopra: We have established a channel that comprises of distributors and high-end retail shops and top lighting stores.
-Since Svarochi smart LED lighting products need to be demonstrated, we have set up our unique demo units in these outlets for the benefit of end-users.
-Our company has also formed a business development team that reaches out to architects, interior designers and builders to be able to show the functionality of our products.
+Since Svarochi smart LED lighting products to need to be demonstrated, we have set up our unique demo units in these outlets for the benefit of end-users.
+Our company has also formed a business development team that reaches out to architects, interior designers, and builders to be able to show the functionality of our products.
 We want to appoint 1,500 retailers in the NCR, Ludhiana, Jalandhar, Chandigarh, Kolkata, Mumbai, Pune, Hyderabad, Chennai, and Bengaluru by the end of this calendar.
-We are promoting these products through social media including Facebook, Twitter and Instagram.
+We are promoting these products through social media including Facebook, Twitter, and Instagram.